Teachers blast governor over lack of a pay raise, 'It is a slap in the face to educators'

 Teachers are surprised, disappointed and a little irate that Gov. John Bel Edwards omitted a state pay raise for educators in his $32 billion spending proposal.

-Rebecca Albert, who teaches physical education to students at North Corbin Elementary School in Walker, said Tuesday the governor has continued to offer "empty promises" to teachers.
+Rebecca Albert, who teaches physical education at North Corbin Elementary School in Walker, said Tuesday the governor has continued to offer "empty promises" to teachers.

 "It is a slap in the face to educators all over the state," Albert said.